Cold War (1962–1979): Decolonization

-Third World alliances
+Alliances

 Some developing countries devised a strategy that turned the Cold War into what they called "creative confrontation" – playing off the Cold War participants to their own advantage while maintaining non-aligned status.
 The diplomatic policy of non-alignment regarded the Cold War as a tragic and frustrating facet of international affairs, obstructing the overriding task of consolidating fledgling states and their attempts to end economic backwardness, poverty, and disease.
 Non-alignment held that peaceful coexistence with the first-world and second-world nations was both preferable and possible.
 India's Jawaharlal Nehru saw neutralism as a means of forging a "third force" among non-aligned nations, much as France's Charles de Gaulle attempted to do in Europe in the 1960s.
 The Egyptian leader Gamal Abdel Nasser manoeuvres between the blocs in pursuit of his goals was one example of this.

 The first such effort, the Asian Relations Conference, held in New Delhi in 1947, pledged support for all national movements against colonial rule and explored the basic problems of Asian peoples.
 Perhaps the most famous Third World conclave was the Bandung Conference of African and Asian nations in 1955 to discuss mutual interests and strategy, which ultimately led to the establishment of the Non-Aligned Movement in 1961.
 The conference was attended by twenty-nine countries representing more than half the population of the world.
 As at New Delhi, anti-imperialism, economic development, and cultural cooperation were the principal topics.
 There was a strong push in the Third World to secure a voice in the councils of nations, especially the United Nations, and to receive recognition of their new sovereign status.
 Representatives of these new states were also extremely sensitive to slights and discriminations, particularly if they were based on race.
 In all the nations of the Third World, living standards were wretchedly low.
 Some, such as India, Nigeria, and Indonesia, were becoming regional powers, most were too small and poor to aspire to this status.